prebid/prebid-server-java/docs/application-settings.md

 - `auction.price-floors.fetch.max-rules` - maximum number of rules per model group.
 - `auction.price-floors.fetch.max-age-sec` - maximum time that fetched price floors data remains in cache.
 - `auction.price-floors.fetch.period-sec` - time between two consecutive fetches.
-- `auction.price-floors.enforce-floors-rate`
+- `auction.price-floors.enforce-floors-rate` - what percentage of the time a defined floor is enforced.
+Default is 100.
-- `auction.price-floors.adjust-for-bid-adjustment`
+- `auction.price-floors.adjust-for-bid-adjustment` - boolean for whether to use the bidAdjustment function to adjust the floor per bidder.
+Defaults to true.
-- `auction.price-floors.enforce-deal-floors`
+- `auction.price-floors.enforce-deal-floors` - boolean for whether to enforce floors on deals.
+Defaults to false.
-- `auction.price-floors.use-dynamic-data`
+- `auction.price-floors.use-dynamic-data` - boolean that can be used as an emergency override to start ignoring dynamic floors data if something goes wrong.
+Defaults to true.
 - `auction.targeting.includewinners` - whether to include targeting for the winning bids in response.
 Default `false`.
 - `auction.targeting.includebidderkeys` - whether to include targeting for the best bid from each bidder in response.
 Default `false`.
 - `auction.targeting.includeformat` - whether to include the “hb_format” targeting key.
 Default `false`.